vocdoni/docs/docs/architecture/smart-contracts/process.md

 - `false` Votes are sent in plain text.
 Results can be seen in real time.
 - `true` The vote payload will be encrypted.
 The results will become available once the encryption key is published at the end of the process by the miners.

-### Process Status
-The status of a process is a simple enum, defined as follows:

-- `READY` (0)
-  - The process is marked as ready.
-It is intended as a **passive authorization** to open the process
-  - Vochain nodes will accept incoming votes if `AUTO_START` is disabled
-  - Otherwise, they will accept votes when the Vochain block number reaches `startBlock`
-- `ENDED` (1)
-  - Tells the Vochain to stop accepting votes and start computing the results (if not already available)
-  - Only when `INTERRUPTIBLE` is set
-- `CANCELED` (2)
-  - Tells the Vochain to stop accepting votes and drop the existing data.
-No results will be published.
-  - Only when `INTERRUPTIBLE` is set
-- `PAUSED` (3)
-  - Tells the Vochain to stop processing votes temporarily.
-The process might be resumed in the future.
-  - Only when `INTERRUPTIBLE` is set, or after creation if `AUTO_START` is not set
-- `RESULTS` (4)
-  - Set by the Oracle as soon as the results of a process have become available

 #### Census Origin

 The census origin is an unsigned integer holding a value defined by the following enumeration: